 Here's plain and simple vanilla that my entire family loves.
 Of course, when you make it yourself you probably won't be eating it every single night.
 The recipe below is half of what I use to make a big batch for our large family so feel free to double it if necessary.

-I like to use real vanilla bean seeds but if you don’t have them or don’t want to spend the extra money just use vanilla exract.
+I like to use real vanilla bean seeds but if you don't have them or don't want to spend the extra money just use vanilla extract.
 I have used extract and it is still delicious!
-For this recipe I use one entire vanilla bean by splitting it open and running my knife blade along the inside of the bean to extract the fragrant seeds.
+For this recipe, I use one entire vanilla bean by splitting it open and running my knife blade along the inside of the bean to extract the fragrant seeds.

 This is perhaps one of the easiest recipes for ice cream that I've ever made.
 I adapted it from a recipe that came with my ice cream maker to make it tastier and healthier.
 One thing that makes it super easy is that it uses heavy cream but no egg yolks.
 Because the ice cream doesn't contain egg yolks it isn't heated.
 Most recipes use eggs to improve the texture of ice cream, but no complaints here!

-I wouldn’t consider maple syrup a health food but we’re making ice cream for kids, so it’s gonna have something sweet in it.
-Better this than high fructose corn syrup or white sugar from genetically enginered beets.
+I wouldn't consider maple syrup a health-food but we're making ice cream for kids, so it's gonna have something sweet in it.
+Better this than high fructose corn syrup or white sugar from genetically engineered beets.

 Part of the fun is letting the kids do as much as possible.
 We used to have a hand-cranked ice cream maker but I believe the electric one has more consistent results.
 They tend to congregate around the bucket while waiting for the magic to happen.

 The churning time varies depending on how much ice and salt you use, how big of a batch you made, and how eager you are!!
-This is what it looks like when you want to eat it but it’s not quite ready.
-If you are impatient (like we are) and eat it at this stage it will be delicous like soft serve ice cream.
+This is what it looks like when you want to eat it but it's not quite ready.
+If you are impatient (like we are) and eat it at this stage it will be delicious like soft-serve ice cream.
 Yum!

-For those who prefer a harder ice cream, keep churning!
-Follow your ice cream maker instructions but one thing I have noticed with ours is that scraping down the sides during the churning process is best if you want a firmer ice cream.
+For those who prefer a firmer ice cream, keep churning!
+Follow your ice cream maker instructions but one thing I have noticed with ours is that scraping down the sides during the churning process is best if you want firmer ice cream.

-Any leftovers can be saved in the freezer for up to two weeks but let’s face it, there’s no way this will last two weeks.
+Any leftover ice cream can be saved in the freezer for up to two weeks but let's face it, there's no way this will last two weeks.